Normal processing time

 You have the right to permanent residence under EU rules when you have had genuine and effective residence in Denmark for at least five consecutive years and throughout the period have met the conditions for one (or more) types of grounds for residence under EU rules.

-Children who are born in Denmark, or children who entered Denmark shortly after their birth and whose parents has permenent residence, can apply for a permanent residence permit shortly after their birth.
+Children who are born in Denmark, or children who entered Denmark shortly after their birth and whose parent/parents have permanent residence, can apply for a permanent residence permit shortly after their birth/entry into Denmark.

 What are the conditions for obtaining permanent residence?